seb7887/react-performance/react-performance.md

 ![flame](./docs/images/prof1.png)

 The flame chart view represents the state of your application for a particular commit.
 Each bar in the chart represents a React component.
-The size and color of the bar represents how long it took to render the component and its children.
+The size and color of the bar represent how long it took to render the component and its children.
 (The width of a bar represents how much time was spent when the component last rendered and the color represents how much time was spent as part of the current commit.)

 ![chart](./docs/images/prof2.png)